Lucas opened the scoring with a stunning effort before Jeremy Menez and Zlatan Ibrahimovic sealed the three points in the second half

-Hubert Fournier's side wasted a host of chances, including a missed penalty from Grzegorz Krychowiak - scorer of the winning goal in last season's fixture - and they were punished by Ibrahimovic's late effort.
+Hubert Fournier's side wasted a host of chances, including a missed penalty from Grzegorz Krychowiak - scorer of the winning goal in last season's fixture - and it was punished by Ibrahimovic's late effort.

-Edinson Cavani was left out of the PSG starting XI as Blanc made five changes to the side that beat Nice 3-1 prior to the international break, while Reims made four alterations from their 0-0 draw with Lorient, Gaetan Courtet named as the lone striker in their attack.
+Edinson Cavani was left out of the PSG starting XI as Blanc made five changes to the side that beat Nice 3-1 prior to the international break, while Reims made four alterations from its 0-0 draw with Lorient, Gaetan Courtet named as the lone striker in attack.

 The hosts offered little as an attacking threat for most of the half, but Sirigu had to produce another fine stop to keep out Mickael Tacalfred's deflected effort, before Marco Verratti cleared off the line after the Italian goalkeeper had fumbled a corner.

-Still, it was PSG that continued to create the better opportunities, and they were denied once more by Agassa, who smartly stopped Menez's effort.
+Still, it was PSG that continued to create the better opportunities, and it was denied once more by Agassa, who smartly stopped Menez's effort.